KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ## Facilitation

-Members of the Nurture, Outreach, Witness (NOW) Committee, which plans outreach for the church, began to collaborate on a new church marketing plan.
+Members of Administrative Council and Nurture, Outreach, Witness (NOW) Committee, which both plan outreach for the church, began to collaborate on a new church marketing plan.
 I facilitated brainstorming and planning group work.

 We used the following [United Methodist Communications](http://www.umcom.org) resources:
 * [Annual Church Health Check Up](http://www.umcom.org/learn/take-an-annual-church-health-checkup)